uds-lsv/privacy-preserving-text-transformer/README.md

 ### Data

 We also release the humanly annotated VerbMobil NER dataset (in the spoken dialog domain) used in our Interspeech paper to encourage more research in this area.
-Since the VerbMobil is not freely available, we release a some scripts that can be used to automatically align the tags with words in the original corpus if it is bought.
-The [tags](https://github.com/uds-lsv/privacy-preserving-text-transformer/tree/main/data/verbmobil-tags) can be found
+The corpus has been annotated for PER, ORG, LOC, DATE and TIME.
+Since the VerbMobil is not freely available, we release some scripts that can be used to automatically align the tags with words in the original corpus if it is bought.
+The [tags](https://github.com/uds-lsv/privacy-preserving-text-transformer/tree/main/data/verbmobil-tags) are in this repo.

 * python scripts
   * clean_verbmobil_utt.py : to automatically extract dialog files of VM6.1, VM8.1, VM13.1, VM23.1, VM28.1, VM31.1, VM42.1, VM43.1, VM50.1, and remove unused tags.
 This generates a directory "data/VerbMobil_cleaned"